withastro/docs/src/pages/en/guides/configuring-astro.md

 This can be helpful if you have scripts with names that might be impacted by ad blockers (e.g. `ads.js` or `google-tag-manager.js`).

+## Environment Variables
+Environment variables can normally be accessed with `import.meta.env`, but not in configuration files.
+Astro is unable to load `.env` files as the files to load can only be determined after evaluating the Astro config.

 ## Configuration Reference

 📚 Read Astro's [API configuration reference](/en/reference/configuration-reference/) for a full overview of all supported configuration options.